sjn/introducing-se/docs.md

 * Try to end with *aporia* and wonder.
 * Success is when all are happy to have had the conversation.
 * If you can, offer to con&shy;tinue the chat later.
-* Give them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf).
+* Offer them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf)!

 \
 [🔙 *to start*](#)